What Does My Mobile Home Warranty Cover?

 Surprise gifts are always exciting; however, surprise insurance details are rarely a good thing.

 Let’s work together to avoid these unwarranted surprises!

 A Warranty only Works if the Company Does

-The “30 year roof warranty” turned out to be a shingle in the mail you had to install yourself.
-The “10 year service warranty” was actually a banner on the wall but not written into your contract.
+We have heard all sorts of unfortunate stories such as the “30-year roof warranty” turned out to be a shingle in the mail you had to install yourself.
+The “10-year service warranty” was actually a banner on the wall but not written into your contract.

 Here is an excerpt taken from our Braustin Home Buyer’s Guide on choosing a company that will keep their promises:

 Your secret weapon will be searching a company’s social media pages to see what real customers think about a manufactured home company.
 Usually Facebook is the most helpful.

 Don’t just look at the ratings though, take the time to go through the reviews to see what the customers had to say and what their reasoning was for their review.
 What you are really looking for are the negative experiences and just how “bad” they really are.